tanushreer-7/Netflix-Data-Sentiment-Analysis-/README.md

 This project performs sentiment analysis on Netflix user reviews.
 It classifies reviews as Positive, Neutral, or Negative based on their textual content using Natural Language Processing (NLP) techniques and a Multinomial Naive Bayes classifier.

-This is an upgraded version that focuses on predicting sentiment from the actual review text, rather than relying solely on the pre-assigned review score for prediction.

 ## Features

 *   **Sentiment Classification:** Categorizes reviews into Positive, Neutral, or Negative.